The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: Introduction

 This article is divided into discrete sections; each is self-contained and can be read independently depending on the reader's interest.
-In Section \ref{sec:virtuesofaai} we present several advantages of using Animal-AI 3 for AI researchers, cognitive scientists, and those working at the intersection of these fields.
-We place Animal-AI 3 in the context of other environments and initiatives in these fields, arguing that it is unique in its ability to serve both of these research communities at once, encouraging close collaboration.
+In Section \ref{sec:virtuesofaai} we present several advantages of using the Animal-AI Environment for researchers in AI, comparative cognition, and those working at the intersection of these fields.
+We place the Animal-AI Environment in the context of other environments and initiatives in these fields, arguing that the Animal-AI Environment is unique in being the only initiative that serves both these communities at once, encouraging close collaboration.
 In Section \ref{sec:The New and Improved Animal-AI Environment} we present a full reference for the structure of the environment, including details of its features and how to run computational and behavioural experiments in the environment.
-In Section \ref{sec:battery-agents}, we outline the key agents that are implemented in the environment, serving as a starting point for research in AI and cognitive science.
-We present a short series of experiments to showcase the environment, these agents, and their potential for collaborative research.
-Finally, in Section \ref{sec:roadmap} we provide an outline of what can be expected in future versions.
+In Section \ref{sec:battery-agents}, we outline the key agents that are implemented in the environment, serving as a starting point for research in AI and comparative cognition research.
+Finally, we present a short series of experiments to showcase the environment, these agents, and their potential for collaborative research.